What Is A Key Exchange?

 Popular key exchange algorithms

-That's because these two protocols allowed clients and servers, as well as servers and servers, to exchange cryptographic keys over an insecure medium (the Internet) and in turn enable them to transact electronically in a secure manner.
+That's because these two protocols allowed clients and servers, as well as servers and servers, to exchange cryptographic keys over an insecure medium (the Internet) and, in turn, enable them to transact electronically securely.

-Lately, the emergence of elliptic curve cryptography has introduced new exchange protocols like ECDH (Elliptic Curve Diffie-Hellman) and ECDHE (Elliptic Curve Diffie-Hellman Ephemeral).
-These algorithms should be interesting to talk about, so stay tuned for our blog posts on these.
+Elliptic curve cryptography has recently introduced new exchange protocols like ECDH (Elliptic Curve Diffie-Hellman) and ECDHE (Elliptic Curve Diffie-Hellman Ephemeral).
+These algorithms should be interesting to talk about, so stay tuned for our blog posts.

-Here's a screenshot of some of the cipher suites supported by JSCAPE MFT Server, a managed file transfer server that supports FTPS, SFTP, HTTPS, and other secure file transfer protocols.
+Here's a screenshot of some cipher suites supported by JSCAPE MFT Server, a managed file transfer server that supports FTPS, SFTP, HTTPS, and other secure file transfer protocols.

 Related posts